-A helical element is a wire coil usually wound from copper, brass, steel or can be even realized on PCB.
-Compared to the monopole, which is essentially a two-dimensional structure, the helical antenna is a 3-dimensional structure but is nothing else as a "shorter quarterwave".
+A helical element is a wire coil usually wound from copper, brass, steel, or even realized on PCB.
+Compared to the monopole, which is essentially a two-dimensional structure, the helical antenna is a 3-dimensional structure but is nothing else as a "shorter quarter-wave".
 Its radiation pattern is similar in nature to the monopole.
 This provides an optimum condition for portable communications.
 A small helical significantly reduces the needed physical size of the antenna and that is important at lower frequency (larger antennas); however this reduction is not without a price.
-Because a helical has a higher Q factor, its bandwidth is narrower and its ideal gain is as a matter of principle lower than a "full size" quarter-wave whip.
+Because a helical has a higher Q factor, its bandwidth is correspondingly narrower and its ideal gain is as a matter of principle lower than a "full size" quarter-wave whip.
 In many cases, the helical antenna will perform as well as the elongated 1⁄4 wave antenna.
-The distributed capacity of the helical 1⁄4 wave antenna acts as an impedance matching section that is not present in the full size 1⁄4 wave antenna and minimizes the effect of the underground.
+The distributed capacity of the helical 1⁄4 wave antenna and minimizes the effect of the underground.

 c) Chip (SMT): not further covered in this Appnote, see also table "short antenna comparison".
-For 868 MHz the Chip-Antenna WE-MCA (#7488910092) from Würth Elektronik could be however an interesting alternative.
+For 868 MHz the Chip-Antenna WE-MCA (#7488910092) from Würth Elektronik could be an interesting alternative.